daronphang/programming-resources/architectures/distributed-systems/coordination/mutex.md

 In this case, a process wanting to access the resource first requires the permission from other processes.
 There are many ways toward granting such permission.

-Virtually all algorithms suffer badly in the event of crashes.
-Special measures and additional complexity must be introduced to avoid having a crash bring down the entire system.
-It is somewhat ironic that distributed algorithms are generally more sensitive to crashes than centralized ones.
-In this sense, **centralized mutual exclusion with fencing token is widely applied**: it is simple to understand the behavior, and relatively easy to increase the fault tolerance of the centralized server.

 ### Centralized algorithm

 A straightforward way to achieve mutual exclusion in a distributed system is to simulate how it is done in a one-processor system.
 One process is elected as the coordinator e.g. Zookeeper.